dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Docker image, which then are created or destroyed on demand just like objects.

-You can share your Docker image with other developers just like you can share your class that you have written into a text file, but you can't share Docker containers because they are the running instances of that image just like objects.
+You can share your Docker image with other developers just like you can share your class that you have written as a text file, but you can't share Docker containers because they are the running instances of that image just like objects.